Shopify Hydrogen

 Hydrogen is worth it when the storefront problem is bigger than a

-theme cleanup.
-I help Shopify Plus and growth-stage commerce teams
+English with Shopify Plus and growth-stage commerce teams that need a

-Remix, TypeScript, GraphQL, and Shopify Storefront API work only when
+GraphQL, and Shopify Storefront API work only when the business case

 My public proof includes Top Rated Plus status on Upwork, 100% Job